AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ![Exclusions](https://cdn.adguard.com/content/kb/VPN/windows/exclusions_en.png)

-You can add websites to exclusiond **manually** by entering their domain names.
+You can add websites to exclusions **manually** by entering their domain names.
 The app also offers you an option to choose popular websites **from the list**.

 ![Add Exclusions](https://cdn.adguard.com/content/kb/VPN/windows/exclusions_add_en.png)